dennisngugiwambui/smartHealth-end-of-course-project/README.md

 # This is a smartHealth system

+I am using BLYNK application for verifying and sending data to the dashboard.